 Capital Gains Tax - Selling a Home

 Real Estate is the most profitable investment that most of us will ever make, and the most tax-free profit we’ll ever take.
-If the government is licking its lips at the thought of all that tax-free money, they haven’t done anything about it yet.
+If the government is licking its lips at the thought of all that tax-free money, they haven’t done anything about it yet, unless it qualifies as a Capital Gain.

 If you own more homes that are not your Principal Residence, figuring out how much profit you get to keep in your pockets after the sale of these assets gets a little more complicated.
 A lot of people make money by selling second homes, of course.
 The profit from the sale of your vacation home will be taxed, but it can still be very profitable.